Find a safe, affordable place to stay

 Visit the local food bank

 Food banks offer meals to people in all kinds of difficult situations.
-One of the most prominent programs, Feeding America, provides 4.3 billion meals each year through food pantries.
+One of the most prominent programs, Feeding America, provides billions of meals each year through food pantries.

 Feeding America also provides emergency assistance and food delivery after natural disasters.
 For example, after Hurricane Ida, it sent millions of pounds of supplies to the affected communities.

 You can find a food pantry by searching the Feeding America site or calling its national number: (800)-771-2303.

 In order to get the financial help you need to rebuild your home, relocate or replace damaged belongings, you’ll need to file a claim with your homeowners, renters, auto or flood insurance provider.

 Call up your insurance agent as quickly as possible; you’ll likely find their number on the back of your insurance card or within the company’s mobile app.
 Insurance payouts are notorious for taking some time, especially after a widespread disaster, and you’ll want to be at the front of the line.

 Your agent will fill you in on the requirements needed to get your claim paid successfully.
 Typically, this will include taking photos of the damage done, but you may also be asked to provide video or receipts or have a professional visit to do an appraisal.

 If you need to get repair work done right away, ask your agent whether you can begin now and get reimbursed later after your claim is processed.

 Depending on your coverage, you may not get all of the money you’re looking for.
 Your policy may have restrictive payout limits, exclude certain items or refuse to cover some types of disasters altogether.
 And your premiums will almost certainly increase after making a claim.